The expected maximum processing time is

 Read more about the rules for submitting your application in Denmark

 When you submit your application, you will normally need to have your fingerprints recorded and a picture of your face taken.
 These are also known as your biometric features.
-Your biometric features are required in order for you to get a new residence card.
+The biometric data will be used for identification and identity verification, as well as for issuing a residence card if you are granted a residence permit.

 Read more about residence cards with fingerprints and facial pictures